o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-aws-api-jobs.md

 ---
-description: ' Use the Cloud Gem Framework to run &AWS; API jobs. '
+description: ' Use the Cloud Gem Framework to run AWS API jobs. '
 title: 'Running AWS API Jobs Using the Cloud Gem Framework '
 ---
 # Running AWS API Jobs Using the Cloud Gem Framework {#cloud-canvas-cgf-aws-api-jobs}